MIRROR BIOLOGICS CREATING A NEW CLASS OF IMMUNOTHERAPY

 Second question: How big is the market?

 There’s also the question of how big the market is.
 Is it an existing market or an emerging market?
 Emerging markets take much longer to penetrate usually, but it also means the market hasn’t been penetrated.
 In existing markets, one has always to consider the possibility that while there might be a big market, it’s already saturated, and the available market is only a replacement market.
-This can happen when there’s good reimbursement, andreimbursement and replacing a device that may only be a few years old offers no return on investment to the hospital.
+This can happen when there’s good reimbursement and replacing a device that may only be a few years old offers no return on investment to the hospital.
 This goes back to understanding the economics of the purchase.

 Always evaluate the market thoroughly before going through the expense of getting cleared by the FDA.
 If there is no market or the market opportunity is very limited, it may not be wise to pursue it.